uArm-Developer/UArmForROS/README.md

 - Control -- control.launch: This function will allow you control the end-effector movement in 3 DOF along x,y,z axis.

 ### 4.2 Launch and Run
--**Step 1**: Set up ROS enviroment in one terminal
+-**Step 1**: Set up ROS enviroment in **one** terminal
 ```
 roscore
 ```
-In the second terminal, connect uArm and set the listen mode as shown above
+In the **second** terminal, connect uArm and set the listen mode as shown above
 ```
 rosrun uarm uarm_core.py connect  // connect uArm
-e                                 // transfer to listen mode
+e                                 // transfer to monitor mode
 ```
 -**Step 2**: Luanch

-a) For visualization function, in the third termianl, run
+a) For visualization function, in the **third** termianl, run

     roslaunch uarm display.launch

-b) Or for control function, in the third termianl, run
+b) Or for control function, in the **third** termianl, run

     roslaunch uarm control.launch

 -**Step 3**: Display and control:
-Open rviz to view robot in the fourth terminal
+Open rviz to view robot in the **fourth** terminal
 ```
 rosrun rviz rviz
 ```
-For both functions, import robot model in "Displays" panel:
+For both functions, import robot model in "Displays" panel on the left:

 ```
 Add -> RobotModel           // click "add" and choose "RobotModel"